These awards are open to all UK based and international projects, initiatives, products and teams. You may enter more than one category.

 The Judges’ decision on all shortlisted entries and winners is final and no discussion or correspondence will be entered in to.
 Please also note that due to the high volume of entries received it is not possible to provide individual feedback for entries that are not shortlisted.

 Entrants found to be resubmitting the same entry documents as a previous year will be excluded from the entry process.
-All entries must be completed on the individual category entry form for 2019 and any entries where the details provided are the same as a previous year will be excluded from the entry process.
-Any entries that include a project/product that has previously been entered must show how this project/product has developed since it was last entered and provide performance data to support this.
+All entries must be completed on the individual category entry form for 2020 and any entry where the details provided are the same as a previous year will be excluded from the entry process.
+Any entry that include a project/product that has previously been entered must show how this project/product has developed since it was last entered and provide performance data to support this.

 By entering and attending the awards ceremony, you acknowledge that the Event or part of it may be filmed by audio, visual, audio-visual or electronic means or photographed, including photographs of individuals or groups of delegates.
 You agree to permit Redactive, or any third party licensed by Redactive, to use and distribute such footage and photographs, which may feature images of you, in all or any media (including social media) whether now known or hereafter to be invented throughout the world in perpetuity for the purposes of advertising, publicity, reporting and otherwise in relation to the exploitation of such recordings and photographs.
 Please inform the event organiser in writing prior to the event day by email to [email protected] if you do not wish to be included in any individual or group photographs.

 No, the entry must be submitted online through the ‘Enter Now’ link on the website.
-If you have problems with our online system, please call Sophie Lancaster on 020 7880 6226 or email firstname.lastname@example.org.
+If you have problems with our online system, please call Emeliene on 020 7324 2778 or email [email protected]

 There is no limit to the number of awards an individual is able to enter.
 However each entry must be written specifically for the category into which it is entered.
-Entries found to be repeated identically across numerous categories are liable to be disqualified.
+Any entry found to be repeated identically across numerous categories are liable to be disqualified.